isblab/IMP_Toolbox/af_pipeline/README.md

 af_interaction.contact_threshold = 8
 ```
 - **Note:** to get interacting patches `interaction_map_type` has to be `"contact"`
-- If one wants to check interaction within 20-40 residues of "A" and 50-70 residues of "B", region -f interest can be defined as follows:
+- If one wants to check interaction within 20-40 residues of "A" and 50-70 residues of "B", region of interest can be defined as follows:

 ```python
 region_of_interest = {